pinobatch/lorom-template/README.md

 IF THIS FILE HAS NO LINE BREAKS:  View it in a web browser.
+(Some text editors do not understand UNIX-style line breaks.)

 LoROM template
 ==============